 Overview - The City of Forsyth Public Works Department is responsible for the maintenance of all streets, sidewalks and drainage facilities located on public property.
-The department is also responsible for grass cutting along City streets and State highways.
+The department is also responsible for grass cutting along City streets and State highways and maintaining all three city cemeteries.
 The department provides landscaping services for public property.
 The Public Works Department provides emergency services including road closing and sandbagging flood prone areas.

 - ❖ Continues to work on the Streetscape Project.
-This project includes, redesigning and constructing downtown streets, sidewalks, and underground utilities. - Continues to work on various road improvement projects.
+This project includes redesigning and constructing downtown streets, sidewalks, and underground utilities. - Continues to work on various road improvement projects. - Privatized garbage pickup service - Closed the inert landfill.